Published Survey

 No

 After the PharmCAS application is submitted, verified, and released to our School, we will email applicants a link with instructions for submitting a supplemental information form.
 The form is free to submit and should only take applicants a few minutes to complete.
+Applications are not considered complete or reviewed for interview invitations until this supplemental information form is submitted.

 Yes